G-Abbott/CO600-Cluedo-Project/README.md

 To start the server open the frontend folder in command line and type 'node server'

-To play navigate within a browser to the address:
+To play navigate within a browser to the address: localhost:4444

+Any issues or to restart the game, please restart the server.